DogeWatch/webSiteSpider/README.md

   -h, --help  show this help message and exit
   -u URL      Specify the begin url.
   -d DEPTH    Specify the crawling depth.
 Default: 5.
   -t THREAD   The amount of threads.
 Default: 10.
+  -d dark     specify how to on darkmode on the website.